Michael Haneke: Style and reception

 Haneke is known for directing films which are often unsentimental and uses disturbing imagery to explore social critiques on issues such as class, race, gender, and violence.
 The Museum of Modern Art showcased his films in 2007 adding that they feature themes "of alienation and social collapse; the exploitation and consumption of violence; the bourgeois family as the incubator of fascistic impulse; individual responsibility and collective guilt; and the ethics of the photographic image".
 He is also known for his use of the long take rather than relying on quick edits or fast-paced editing.
 Haneke prefers to let his scenes unfold slowly, allowing the audience to fully experience the tension and emotion of each moment.
 This creates a sense of intimacy for the audience to draw them into a scene.
 He also uses static shots, ambiguous endings, meta-narratives, and silence.
+He frequently uses "Anne" and "Georges" as character names.

-Haneke also has collaborated with Isabelle Huppert and Juliette Binoche on numerous films.
+Haneke has collaborated with Isabelle Huppert and Juliette Binoche on numerous films.